marmer/hamcrest-matcher-generator/README.md

 }
 ```

-Depending on where you place the configuration file, the generated matchers will be created either within generated-test-sources you
+Depending on where you place the configuration file, the generated matchers will be created either within generated-test-sources
 (if you place it inside your test sources directory) or in generated-sources (if you place it inside your production code source directory).
-Imaven
+In maven
 projects this is the default behavior.
 It may be different with other build tools or with a non-default configuration, but it
 should work for other build tools in a similar way)

 Generated result
 ----------------
-Assuming you hava a pojo like this one with the configuration above...
+Assuming you have a pojo like this one with the configuration above...

 ```java
     package foo.bar.sample.model;